ruby-amqp/amqp/README.md

 ### Install RabbitMQ

-Please refer to the [RabbitMQ installation guide](http://www.rabbitmq.com/install.html).
-Note that for Ubuntu and Debian we strongly advice that you use [RabbitMQ apt repository](http://www.rabbitmq.com/debian.html#apt) that has recent versions of RabbitMQ.
-RabbitMQ packages Ubuntu and Debian ship with are outdated even in recent (10.10) releases.
-Learn more in the [RabbitMQ versions guide](http://rubydoc.info/github/ruby-amqp/amqp/master/file/docs/RabbitMQVersions.textile).
+Please refer to the [RabbitMQ installation guides](http://www.rabbitmq.com/download.html).
+Note that for Ubuntu and Debian we strongly advice that you use the [Cloudsmith apt repository](http://www.rabbitmq.com/install-debian.html) that has recent versions of RabbitMQ.

 ### Install the gem